 - Gutting of a Pipeline Review (Dirty Energy)

 - Attack on Smog Protections & the Clean Air Act (Climate Change, Clean Air)

-- Vote against a bill to recognize the National Security Threat of Climate Change (Climate Change)
+- A vote against a bill to recognize the National Security Threat of Climate Change (Climate Change)

-Similarly, "Trump [Trump's administration, the current EPA, fossil fuel interests in positions of power] killed a rule, seven years in the making, to protect coal communities and ancient mountain streams.
-Scrapping the rule will free mining companies to keep polluting mountain waters, killing fish and wildlife and leaving the people who live there to pay the price.", quote from https://www.nrdc.org/experts/rhea-suh/environment-under-attack-trump-addresses-congress (also listed in this link are several other major environmental rollbacks taking place in the United States due to actions by the current administration).
+Similarly, "Trump [Trump's administration, the Trump EPA, fossil fuel interests in positions of power influencing MOCs] killed a rule, seven years in the making, to protect coal communities and ancient mountain streams.
+Scrapping the rule will free mining companies to keep polluting mountain waters, killing fish and wildlife and leaving the people who live there to pay the price.", a quote from nrdc.org/experts/rhea-suh/environment-under-attack-trump-addresses-congress (also listed in this link are several other major environmental rollbacks taking place in the United States due to actions by the current administration).